HinnaP/ConcentrationChange/README.md

 # ConcentrationChange

-Two concentration and temperature profiles over time = 2 minutes.
+Two concentration and temperature profiles over 2 minutes of an exothermic reaction.